criso/fbgraph/README.md

 ```

 ## Performing a FQL Multi-Query

+FQL Multi-Queries are done by sending in an object containing the separate queries

 ```js
 var query = {
     name:         "SELECT name FROM user WHERE uid = me()"